Skip to content

 return neighbors

-Check if var_y is a neighbor of variable with name var_name using Lemma 27.
+Check if var_y is a neighbor of variable var using Lemma 27.

 Parameters: